Bionif92/Cursos-de-Programacion/React/React.md

 Authentication is needed if content should be protected

-Start with request with credentials, and get a response with access granted or denied A yes alone is not enough
+Start with request with credentials, and get a response with access granted or denied A yes alone is not enough, can use:

+ - Server-side Sessions - popular in fullstack, store unique ide
+ - Authentication Tokens

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjY1OTIxMCwtMTAwNTI0MjAzNiwxNj
+eyJoaXN0b3J5IjpbMTYyMTM2NjQ2NywtMTAwNTI0MjAzNiwxNj
 I1MDY1Nzg0LDE4NTcyNTEzNTEsMTA3MjU4NzQ1NSwtOTg3ODY0
 Njk4LDE4NjU3NTk4MDgsLTE5ODM5Mzg1OTcsLTE0OTE4NzE2Mj
 YsLTEwNzE0NjMwNzQsMTI4OTA5NjU5Nyw1OTk2NzY1ODYsMzQy